MAURIZIO MONTALTI, a symbiotic partnership between humans and fungi

 Maurizio Montalti is the founder of Officina Corpusculi, a creative and innovative laboratory focused on establishing relationships between science, art, society, nature, culture and industry.

-Maurizio is an engineer who became fascinated with microorganism and fungal organism while he was developing his graduation project “… They are considered as something mostly disgusting, repulsive, unattractive and even most of the time as dangerous.
-There is where I wanted to reevaluate the way people used to look at such fantastic forms of life”.
+Montalti is an engineer who became fascinated with microorganisms and fungal organisms during his graduation project.
+His work seeks to change the perception of these organisms: “they are considered as something mostly disgusting, repulsive, unattractive and even most of the time as dangerous. […] I wanted to re-evaluate the way people used to look at such fantastic forms of life”.

 Words by Lula Criado (Twitter @Lula_ClotMag)